[Data manager] Verbose reporting

 - Write a Python script which consumes the missing blocks report and reports precisely which files within each collection are affected by missing blocks.

-#6 Updated by Peter Amstutz over 3 years ago
+#6 Updated by Peter Amstutz almost 4 years ago

 Copied from #8878:

 To help you recover while we continue to try and diagnose the underlying bug, I've added some additional reporting to datamanager, along with an auxiliary python script.
 These are in the 8912-missing-blocks-report branch and for your convenience I've attached a binary of

 datamanager and a copy of the python script

 datamanager -dry-run -extra-reports will produce some timestamped files, the formats are

 timestamp_uuid_missing.txt.
 The former is the indexes returned by each keepstore to datamanager, the latter is the collections with missing blocks.